alexirpan/alexirpan.github.io/_posts/2020-08-18-ai-timelines.markdown

 learning interesting relationships between words.
 As someone who started ML around 2015, these unsupervised successes felt like exceptions to the rule.
-Most other applications were driven by supervised learning.
-Pretrained ImageNet features were the closest thing to general behavior, and those features were learned through labeled classification.
+Most other applications relied on labels.
+Pretrained ImageNet features were the closest thing to general behavior, and those features were learned from scratch through only supervised learning.

 I've long agreed that unsupervised learning is the future, and the right way to do things, as soon as we figure out how to do so.